galdre/nothing/README.md

 # nothing
 A nothing repository

 And it's full of nothing.
+It's all very boring.